How To Start A Nonprofit In Washington DC

 How Long Does It Take to Start a District of Columbia Nonprofit?

 The District of Columbia’s standard processing time for nonprofit articles of incorporation is around 15 business days.
 If you’re willing to pay for the available expedite options (see the section above), you can get your articles processed in 3 business days or within one business day.
-Each of these options is available when you hire Northwest to form your nonprofit.

 Does a Washington DC Nonprofit Need a Registered Agent?